Looking for new ways to grow your customer base? Don’t forget about wowing the customers you already have to generate more word-of-mouth marketing.

 Before you can drive reliable word of mouth from your customers and other fans, you need to create a reason for them to rave about your business.

-Usually, word of mouth is prompted by an above-and-beyond positive experience someone has with your brand.
+Usually, word of mouth is prompted by an above-and-beyond experience someone has with your brand.
 Think about the last time you ate an amazing dinner out, experienced great service, or tried a software program that easily solved one of your company’s problems.
-You probably couldn’t help but share this standout experience.
+You probably couldn’t help but share this outstanding experience.

 If you can offer tons of value, you’re much more likely to earn a positive customer review, promote brand loyalty, and maximize your word of mouth.